EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Experimental signatures

-Although there are many free model parameters that decide the final shape of the signal, we would like to emphasize a few important points: \begin{itemize}[leftmargin=15pt] \item The left (low frequency) edge of the signal is entirely decided by the bremsstrahlung process which erases the absorption by dark matter at high redshifts.
+We would like to emphasize a few important points regarding the shape of the global signal: \begin{itemize}[leftmargin=15pt] \item[(i)] The left (low frequency) edge of the signal is entirely decided by the bremsstrahlung process which erases the absorption by dark matter at high redshifts.
 This also fixes the location of the maximum absorption which happens around the redshift of recombination.
-In particular, the rapid decrease in bremsstrahlung efficiency around recombination provides a sharp edge to the signal at the low frequency end. \item The right (high frequency) edge of the signal is decided by the strength of inelastic collision cross-section relative to the radiative coupling of dark matter.
-We find that it is relatively easy to get a narrow absorption feature, at least close to the peak, which has the same amplitude as EDGES as shown in figure \ref{fig:edges}.
+In particular, the rapid decrease in bremsstrahlung efficiency around recombination provides a sharp edge to the signal at the low frequency end. \item[(ii)] The right (high frequency) edge of the signal is decided by the strength of inelastic collision cross-section relative to the radiative coupling of dark matter.
 The shape of the high frequency right edge is a strong function of the temperature dependence of the collision cross-section which can be tuned by having the collision cross-section to depend weakly or strongly on the dark matter temperature. \end{itemize}